ecmwf/earthkit-data/docs/source/concepts/inputs/from_source.rst

   :param identifier: a record ID, URL or DOI.
   :type identifier: int, str
   :param only: the files to select from the record.
 Accepts a glob pattern that is matched against the file names in the record or an explicit list of file names to select.
 By default, all files in the record are selected.
-  :type filenames: str, sequence of str, None
+  :type only: str, sequence of str, None
   :param dict **kwargs: other keyword arguments passed to the :ref:`url <data-sources-url>` source.